-It's a huge project that we hope will make a massive difference - The Humber contributes £18bn a year to Gross Value Added (GVA) and is home to the UK's largest and most carbon intensive industrial cluster.
+It's a huge project that we hope will make a massive difference - the Humber contributes £18bn a year to Gross Value Added (GVA) and is home to the UK's largest industrial cluster.
+It is also the UK's most carbon-intensive region.
 Transitioning away from high carbon emissions to a more sustainable economy would allow the Humber to make a significant contribution to the UK meeting its climate goals.